ultranoise/flying-interfaces/README.md

 Enrique Tomás 2020
-Use it at your own risk, no responsability is hold from its use.
+Use this software at your own risk, no responsabilities are hold from its use.